N2WS has a browser-based management console. N2WS supports Mozilla Firefox, Google Chrome, Safari and IE (Version 9+).

 When you see the screen in Figure 2‑9, you know that the system was configured successfully.
 You can then click the link to start using the system.
 It will take a few seconds for the application to start.
 If, for any reason, you are not directed automatically to the application logon screen, reboot the instance from the management console:

-You are now ready to log on with the credentials you created in the first screen and begin using CPM.
+You are now ready to log on with the credentials you created in the first screen and begin using N2WS.

-Note: Logging on for the first time with a trial edition can take up to 5 minutes as CPM must connect and get approved by our licensing service.
+Note: Logging on for the first time with a trial edition can take up to 5 minutes as N2WS must connect and get approved by our licensing service.

 The “Please wait …” message should go away in a few minutes.
 Allow 4-5 minutes and then refresh the screen.